 Overview on received submissions

 Submissions are a significant source of information which is used by committees and parliamentary groups.
-Therefore, the Public Relations Department of the Saeima gathers information, prepares an overview of submissions received from individuals, and submits it to the Mandate, Ethics and Submissions Committee of the Saeima, which is composed of one member from each parliamentary group.
+In order to provide MPs with an opportunity to analyse the opinions and suggestions contained in submissions filed by private entities, the Public Relations Department gathers information, prepares a monthly overview on submissions and submits it to the Mandate, Ethics and Submissions Committee for consideration.

 The overview is published on the website of the Mandate, Ethics and Submissions Committee.

 Processing of submissions